-The audit of the facility included both the hardware and software aspects.
-The term "hardware" covers facility and equipment, instrumentation and control systems, protection systems etc. The term "software" is used to denote people systems and people factors and covers the following items:
+The audit of the facility included both the hardware and safety management systems.
+The term "hardware" covers facility and equipment, instrumentation and control systems, protection systems etc. The term "safety management systems" is used to denote people systems and people factors and covers the following items: